LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/promise-class.md

 ### <a name="parameters"></a>Paramètres

-`Val` La valeur à stocker en tant que le résultat.
+*Val* la valeur à stocker comme résultat.

 ### <a name="remarks"></a>Notes